 Recognition: all the credits that the trainee has earned during the mobility and that were specified in the final version of the Traineeship Agreement (Form F) are recognised by the sending institution, according to its commitment before the mobility and without further requirements than those agreed upon before the mobility.

-Conferences, workshops, and training sessions organised in the ESS provide for ample opportunities for the EMOS students to deepen their knowledge and network with professional statisticians.
-Events such as (please see examples at https://ec.europa.eu/eurostat/cros/events) NTTS, Quality conferences and European Statistical Training Programme (ESTP) training courses provide opportunities or skills’ development.
-The ESTP courses focus on harmonised European concepts and legislation, as well as the implementation practices at national level.
-Some courses depending on availability of places will be opened to 12 EMOS students with the cost of travel, registration fee and subsistence covered if the course venue is more than 100 km away from the study venue.
-In addition to the ESS events and ESTP courses DevStat will identify additional events beneficial for EMOS students.
+Conferences, workshops, and training sessions organised in the ESS like NTTS and Quality conferences provide for ample opportunities for the EMOS students to deepen their knowledge and network with professional statisticians.
+For the attendance of selected ESS events, in total up to 12 students can receive event sponsoring support for travel, registration fee and subsistence if the event venue is more than 100km away from the student’s place of study.
 The final decision regarding the eligibility of the student for sponsoring will be made by Eurostat.

-Participants to ESTP courses or selected ESS events are paid upon proof of their attendance to the event e.g., signed presence list, certificate of attendance.
+Participants to selected ESS events are paid by DevStat upon proof of their attendance to the event (signed presence list, presence certificate signed by the legitimate event organiser).

 DevStat will request banking information of the student to process the payment.